dropseed/p/README.md

 test            Using: ./scripts/test
 work            Using: combine work
 ```

-If you *personally* start using p,
-you'll probably find that `p` is the first thing you run after `cd <project>` to get your bearings and start doing work.
-And when you get in the swing of using `p`,
-you'll naturally start improving your projects that have a poor developer experience.

 ## The problem
 **It can often take several minutes just to figure out how to *start* working on